BIOL275-MSUM/BIOL275-MSUM.github.io/lab-4.md

         ix.
 Go back to the RStudio dialog window asking you for your GitHub password.
 Paste the PAT you just copied into the password field and press Enter.

+6. When complete, RStudio should have your project open and **the Git tab in the upper right should be present**.
+If not, ask for help.

+## Claim your repository from GitHub Classroom

+Your instructor has created a blank repository for you using GitHub Classroom.

+1. Go to the course D2L page

+2. Navigate to the module for this lab

+3. Follow the link to claim your GitHub Classroom repository.
+After claiming your repository, copy its URL

+## Clone the repository to your machine

+1. In RStudio, create a New Project

+2. Select the Version Control option, then GitHub

+3. Paste the URL you copied, and press tab to auto-complete the directory name

+4. Select a parent directory in which to place your new project folder, probably either `~` or `~/R`.

+5. Click OK.

+## Prepare your working environment

+1. Once RStudio has started, double-check your [Project Options](project-options.html) as described in Lab 2. (set the options to not save .RData or .Rhistory files, and not auto-load them on startup)

+2. Make your first commit:

+    1. In the Git tab, check the box next to the `*.Rproj` file to stage it for adding them the repository

+    2. Click the "Commit" button

+    3. Enter a commit message such as "Create a new RStudio project"

+    4. Click Commit to submit the commit

+    5. Click Push to push the commit to GitHub

+        1. If RStudio prompts you for credentials, follow the method you learned in Lab 2 (use your GitHub username and a Personal Access Token for the password)

+3. Create a new R script.
+This is what you will use to develop the code for your assignment

 ## Make your first Git commit

 Eventually you will want to save your HTML lab report and its associated files in a way that your instructor can access them.
 This is done by adding those files to your repository on GitHub.